Foreplay is meant to be fun, the precursor to intercourse or just extended pleasureable sex play because not everyone has penetrative sex.

 Find your inner dominatrix!

 Take 15 minutes to totally dominate them, it will make you feel so powerful and it is a great turn on.
-Many women are too passive when it comes to sex and let their partner make all the moves.
+Many people are too passive when it comes to sex and let their partner make all the moves.
 By taking the lead, we see what effect we have on our partner and how we can reduce them to a quivering jumble begging for release.
 Tell them what you are going to do, where and how and ask them if he has any specific requests they have always fantasised about (they need to be realistic with their requests!)

 Concentrate on how how their body responds, what they really enjoys you doing to him and the effect you have on them.
 Kiss them all over.
 Watch how they really love what you are doing you and take time to feel the power that their desire for you has on your sexual arousal.